Case list

 When the process is completed (has status *COMPLETED*), the text is displayed: *Case completed*.

-When the process is not completed and does not have the variable filled in **PROCESS\_DASHBOARD\_DESCRIPTION** then we do not display the label.
+When the process is not completed and the variable is not filled in **PROCESS\_DASHBOARD\_DESCRIPTION** then we do not display the label.

-In other cases, we display the text indicated in **PROCESS\_DASHBOARD\_DESCRIPTION**, in the example it is "Process start" and "Form".
+In other cases, we display the text specified in **PROCESS\_DASHBOARD\_DESCRIPTION**, in the example it is "Process start" and "Form".

 ## Data display configuration

-It is possible to configure the displayed data in the middle part of the tile on the Eximee Dashboard page, located for example at:
+It is possible to configure the data displayed in the middle part of the tile on the Eximee Dashboard page, available e.g. at the address:

 ```